OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - V4.4: "The remote endpoint terminates the existing stateful session or invalidates the stateless session token when the user logs out."
 - V4.5: "A password policy exists and is enforced at the remote endpoint."
 - V4.6: "The remote endpoint implements an exponential back-off or temporarily locks the user account when incorrect authentication credentials are submitted an excessive number of times."
-- V4.8: "Sessions and access tokens are invalidated at the remote endpoint after a predefined period of inactivity."
+- v4.7: "Sessions are invalidated at the remote endpoint after a predefined period of inactivity and access tokens expire."
-- V4.9: "A second factor of authentication exists at the remote endpoint, and the 2FA requirement is consistently enforced."
+- V4.9: "A second factor of authentication exists at the remote endpoint and the 2FA requirement is consistently enforced."
 - V4.10: "Sensitive transactions require step-up authentication."
+- v4.11: "The app informs the user of all login activities with their account.
+Users are able view a list of devices used to access the account, and to block specific devices"

 #### CWE